Sir Keir Starmer makes major Cabinet reshuffle after Rayner quits over tax row

 Sources within Downing Street suggested the Government had been refreshed and reinvigorated by the reshuffle, and would focus on making people feel better off, protecting the UK’s borders, and reforming and renewing public services.

-The Government has been given a new “sense of purpose” by the shake-up, a Government source said.
+The Government has been given a new “sense of purpose” by the shake-up, a source said.

+Labour also faces an internal election to replace Ms Rayner as its deputy party leader, arrangements for which will be announced in due course.

+The contest could see the divide between different factions of Labour – and their positions on Sir Keir’s track record in No 10 – brought into the public eye.